-Beginning in 2007, Dr. Hoffman has traveled to China 1-2 times a year, typically bringing students along with him.
-These trips have focused on existential psychology and the psychology of religion.
+Beginning in 2007, Dr. Hoffman has traveled to China 1-2 times a year, frequently bringing students along with him.
+These trips focus on existential psychology and the psychology of religion.
 With Mark Yang and Xuefu Wang, he began the International Conference on Existential Psychology, which began in 2010 and has been held every other year in China since the first conference.
-Additionally, he co-founded the Zhi Mian International Institute of Existential-Humanistic Psychology.
-The mission of the Zhi Mian Institute’s mission is to facilitate culturally sensitive training in existential psychology in Asia, including identifying and dialoguing with indigenous existential psychologies in Asia.
+Additionally, he co-founded the International Institute of Existential-Humanistic Psychology (IIEHP).
+The mission of IIEHP is to facilitate culturally sensitive training in existential psychology in Asia, including identifying and dialoguing with indigenous existential psychologies in Asia.

 Purpose of the Website:

 The primary purpose of this web site is to provide resources for psychology students and academics, particularly students working with or considering working with Dr. Hoffman.
 A number of resources are designed for Dr. Hoffman’s classes.
 Additional information is included regarding working with Dr. Hoffman on essays, Masters theses/projects, and dissertation.